anishastiker01/healthguard-ai-triage/README.md

 | Which tools run | Scripted | **Claude picks based on findings** |
 | Replanning | Never | **Claude adapts mid-loop** |
 | API calls | 1 total | **Multiple — one per loop** |

-Claude receives the patient vitals and a set of medical tools.
-It then **autonomously decides** which tools to call, in what order, and when it has gathered enough evidence to make a final clinical decision — without any hardcoded steps.

 ---